 Your surgery for breast augmentation is an outpatient procedure, so you should be able to return home afterward.

 You will be under general anesthesia during surgery, so you will first need to recover from that before being released to return home.
 During surgery, Dr. Russo will use the customized plan he made for you to make incisions in your breasts.
 He will insert the implants, place them, and then either fill them or shape them.
 Once done, the incisions will be sutured closed.
 Generally speaking, it can take up to two hours from start to finish for your breast augmentation.

 After your surgery, you will need to rest to allow your incisions time to heal.
 Our patients who have undergone breast augmentation are usually well enough to return to work a week after the procedure, but we advise that they take things slow and regulate their activities.
 You will need to avoid housework, driving, and heavy lifting as well.

 It is normal for our patients to feel slight discomfort and tightness in the chest area.
 Patients are provided with oral medication to help manage the pain.
-Breast augmentation patients will be asked by our Boston team to wear special garments to help stabilize the new breasts.
+Our Boston breast augmentation patients will be asked by our team to wear special garments to help stabilize the new breasts.

 You will immediately notice the change in your enlarged breasts after surgery.
 However, you will need to wait up to six weeks for your final results, which will allow time for your swelling to fade and your body to adjust to the new size and weight of your implants.

 This includes allowing your skin to heal and stretch, and the implants to soften and feel more natural.
 Still, it may take up to a year for your new breasts to feel like a natural part of your body.
 It’s important to wear a bandeau during this healing period to keep them in place so there’s no tugging on your incisions, particularly when you lay down.
 This will also help shape them.
 Wearing a bra both day and night will be especially helpful if you had much smaller breasts previously or asymmetry.